 |Apples Carrot Celery Melon Onion Peach Pepper Tomato

-Skin tests to pollens may be considered if there are hay fever symptoms (sneezing, itchy / runny nose and eyes).
+Skin tests to pollens may be considered if there are hay fever symptoms (sneezing, itchy / runny nose, and eyes).
 There is often no reaction to standard skin testing solutions as the proteins (allergens) are destroyed in the process of producing the test solutions, just as they are in cooking.
-Skin testing using the fresh food is more reliable.
+Skin testing using the fresh food and blood allergy tests to specific protein components of the food may support the diagnosis.

 Foods can be safely tested at home by touching a little of the fresh food to the lip.
 If there is no tingling, itchiness or swelling then a bite may be taken, the food chewed and spat out.
 If the patient is allergic symptoms should occur within 15 minutes.
 If symptoms included swelling, wheeze or abdominal pain then test foods only after seeking medical advice.

 Raw foods causing troublesome symptoms should be avoided.
 Lightly cooked foods, e.g. dishes which include stir fried vegetables or steamed / poached fruits or vegetables are usually tolerated, but if they also cause a reaction, they should also be avoided.
 If symptoms are more extensive and not confined to the mouth, specialist advice should be sought.

 Symptoms usually respond to rinsing the mouth and then taking a dose of antihistamine.
 As anaphylaxis (severe allergic reaction) is unlikely, injectable adrenaline devices are not usually necessary.